 There are dozens of uses for a home meat slicer and the savings you can bank are amazing.
-In this article, we’ll talk mainly about saving money on lunch meat, but meat slicer uses go far beyond lunch time.
+In this article, we’ll talk mainly about how much money you can save using a meat slicer to cut your own lunch meat.
+And we’ll also share other things that we use a meat slicer for.

 This is the fourth article of a 5 Kitchen Tools series that will empower you to save thousands of dollars on your food budget.